An advanced walls mod for supported Luanti games https://content.luanti.org/packages/Linuxdirk/sdwalls/

 }

-The tiles and sounds tables are the same that are used to register nodes with the Minetest API.
-See Minetest API documentation on how to set those up.
-The light_source value is the same as for registering nodes with the Minetest API, too.
+The tiles and sounds tables are the same that are used to register nodes with the Luanti API.
+See Luanti API documentation on how to set those up.
+The light_source value is the same as for registering nodes with the Luanti API, too.